tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

   ![Create an administrator IAM user - Step 5](Images/iam-user-5.png)

-* In the policy list, select the checkbox for _AdministratorAccess_.
+* In the policy list, select the check box for _AdministratorAccess_.
 Then choose the _Create group_ button.

   ![Create an administrator IAM user - Step 6](Images/iam-user-6.png)

-* After creating the group, select the checkbox for your new group.
-Choose Refresh if necessary to see the group on the list.
+* After creating the group, select the check box for your new group.
+Choose Refresh if necessary to see the group in the list.

   ![Create an administrator IAM user - Step 7](Images/iam-user-7.png)